HelPPCorporation/Free-lol-auto-accept-/README.md

 Português<br>
 &nbsp;&nbsp;A versão do HelPP 0.0.1 vem com a função que aceita as partidas de League of Legends enquanto você encontra-se despercebido.
 English<br>
-The HelPP 0.0.1 version comes with the function that accepts League of Legends matches while you are unnoticed.
+&nbsp;&nbsp;The HelPP 0.0.1 version comes with the function that accepts League of Legends matches while you are unnoticed.

 # Modo de usar \ How to use